mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 Sensitive data you retrieved from an [external vault integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) can be unresolved for the following reasons:

 * The integration is configured with incorrect details.
-* Your computer isn't able to access your external vault instance.
+* Your computer isn't able to access your external vault provider.
 * The integration was disconnected.
 * You aren't sending requests from the Postman desktop app.
 * You aren't assigned the required roles for retrieving secrets from your external vault provider.